jhvanderschee/matt_mulderberg/README.md

 > [...] the mission of “Democratize Publishing” to me means that people of all backgrounds, interests, and abilities should be able to access Free-as-in-speech software that empowers them to express themselves on the open web and to own their content.

 WordPress has been very succesful, allowing millions of people to easily create websites.
+A wonderful achievement.
 This project aims to take that one step further.
 Imagine a website with no databases, no PHP, no React, no backups, no updates and no complicated hosting environments.
 Imagine a website so simple, that it is free to host (on Github for example).
 Would that not be the ultimate 'democratization' of publishing!?

 ## How it works